On 22 February 2022 the Sex Work Decriminalisation Bill 2021 was passed by Victorian Parliament. The new legislation will decriminalise sex work by:

 The reforms recognise that sex work is legitimate work and allows industry regulation to be managed through existing government agencies including:

-For more information regarding the decriminalisation of sex work reforms, visit the Department of Justice and Community website.
+For more information regarding the decriminalisation of sex work reforms, visit the Department of Justice and Community Safety website.

 Reporting a crime to Victoria Police

-- In an emergency, please call Triple Zero (000), or
+In an emergency, please call Triple Zero (000).

-- if there is no immediate danger, call the Police Assistance Line on 131 444, or
+- call the Police Assistance Line on 131 444, or

 - contact your local police station.